aranya-project/aranya/docs/walkthrough.md

 See the [examples](../examples) directory for example applications that follow scenarios similar to the one described in this document.
-Also, see the [technical documentation](tech-docs.md) for more details on the components used in this walkthrough.
+Also, see the [overview documentation](overview.md) for more details on the components used in this walkthrough.

 # Outline